Bhuvanadhana/flipkart/README.md

 group by 1
 ```

---Show the total revenue generated per month for the year 2023.
+13.--Show the total revenue generated per month for the year 2023.
 ```sql
 select * from sales
 select